victorchall/EveryDream2trainer/doc/OPTIMIZER.md

 LR can be set in `optimizer.json` and excluded from the main CLI arg or train.json but if you use the main CLI arg or set it in the main train.json it will override the setting.
 This was done to make sure existing behavior will not break.
 To set LR in the `optimizer.json` make sure to delete `"lr": 1.3e-6` in your main train.json and exclude the CLI arg.

 The text encoder LR can run at a different value to the Unet LR.
 This may help prevent over-fitting, especially if you're training from SD2 checkpoints.
-To set the text encoder LR, add a value for `text_encoder_lr_scale` to `optimizer.json` or set the `text_encoder: lr` to its own value (not null).
-For example, to train the text encoder with an LR that is half that of the Unet, add `"text_encoder_lr_scale": 0.5` to `optimizer.json`.
-The default value is `0.5`, meaning the text encoder will be trained at half the learning rate of the unet.

 ## Text Encoder freezing